run-llama/llama_index/docs/docs/understanding/agent/basic_agent.md

 add_tool = FunctionTool.from_defaults(fn=add)
 ```

 As you can see, these are regular vanilla Python functions.
-The docstring comments provide metadata to the agent about what the tool does.
-We then create `FunctionTool` objects from these functions, which wrap them in a way that the agent can understand.
+The docstring comments provide metadata to the agent about what the tool does: if your LLM is having trouble figuring out which tool to use, these docstrings are what you should tweak first.

+After each function is defined we create `FunctionTool` objects from these functions, which wrap them in a way that the agent can understand.

 ## Initialize the LLM